-Program Director: John Shields, Ph.D.
+Program Director: Nicole Avina, M.S.Ed.

-Faculty: Nicole Avina, M.A.; Philip Dietrich, M.A.T.; Christopher Gloff, M.A.T.; Eileen Germek, M.Ed.; Daniel Hadary, M.S.; David Harnish, M.S.; Elaine Hayes, M.S.Ed.; Kimberly Kincaid, M.S.; John Mackowicz, M.S.; Barbara O'Block, Ed.D.; Ryan Pitcock, Ph.D.; John Potocki, M.A.; Alyssa Rodriguez, M.S.; John Shields, Ph.D.; Bruce Wisowaty, M.A.
+Faculty: Nicole Avina, M.S.Ed.; Philip Dietrich, M.A.T.; Elaine Hayes, M.S.Ed.; Kimberly Kincaid, M.S.; John Mackowicz, M.S.; John Potocki, M.A.; Alyssa Rodriguez, M.S.; John Shields, Ph.D.; Bruce Wisowaty, M.A.

 Calumet College of St. Joseph's Master of Arts in Education Program prepares teachers to emerge as leaders and advocates of change in their classrooms, schools, and communities.
 The Master of Arts in Teaching (MAT) Program is designed with two distinct levels.
 The initial phase prepares candidates for initial licensure and focuses on preparation of professionals for second careers as teachers.
-The final phase terminates with a Master's Degree and begins once the teacher candidate achieves the status of a highly qualified teacher (i.e., licensed and a practitioner in her/his own classroom).
+The final phase terminates with a Master's Degree and ordinarily begins once the teacher candidate is licensed and a practitioner in his or her own classroom.
 A field-based research approach is embodied in the final phase.
 Teachers utilize their own classrooms to implement best practices designed to improve student learning.
 They test these practices against research standards and methodologies.
 Teachers are thus developed as leaders who can communicate practical findings drawn from action research and will emerge as effective leaders and change agents in their respective school communities.
-The MAT in secondary education requires a total of 39 graduate credit hours, while the MAT in elementary education requires a total of 39 graduate credit hours.
+The MAT in secondary education requires a total of 33 graduate credit hours, while the MAT in elementary education requires a total of 39 graduate credit hours.